-Since its founding sixteen years ago, the Institute for Qualitative and Multi-Method Research has welcomed well over two thousand graduate students and junior faculty.
+Since its founding seventeen years ago, the Institute for Qualitative and Multi-Method Research has welcomed well over two thousand graduate students and junior faculty.

 The institute seeks to enable participants to create and critique methodologically sophisticated qualitative research designs, including case studies, tests of necessity or sufficiency, and narrative or interpretive work.
 It explores the techniques, uses,

 strengths, and limitations of these methods, while emphasizing their relationships with alternative approaches.
-Short descriptions of the modules being offered in 2018 can be found at the bottom of this page
+Short descriptions of some of the modules that were offered in 2019 can be found under "IQMR Module Description.”

 IQMR attendees have the opportunity to receive constructive feedback on their own qualitative research designs.